-Even if you do go to all the trouble of learning everything that is necessary, it may all be forgotten by the time they get to publishing another ebook.
+Even if you go through all the trouble of learning everything necessary, you may forget it all by the time you come to publish another ebook.

-From the basics of learning how to use Word Styles, how to create first line indents, how to find and delete blank lines and how to create a linked table of contents all takes time to learn.
+You need to know how to use Word Styles, create first-line indents, find and delete blank lines, and create a linked table of contents.

-Then there are tasks such as adding copyright notices, disclaimers, licence notes, creating backups, file converting and creating and saving multiple versions to suit the specifications of different publishing platforms.
+Added to these are creating backups, file converting, and creating and saving multiple versions to suit the specifications of different self-publishing platforms.